A complete guide to building your first Linear agent - from OAuth setup to production deployment

 }

-parameter is critical:
+The actor=app parameter is critical:

 https://linear.app/oauth/authorize?